pubkey/rxdb/docs-src/slow-indexeddb.md

   <img src="./files/indexeddb-batched-cursor.png" alt="IndexedDB batched cursor" width="100%" />
 </p>

 As the performance test results show, using a batched cursor can give a huge improvement.
-Intererstingly the choosing a hight batch size is important.
+Interestingly choosing a high batch size is important.
 When you known that all results of a given `IDBKeyRange` are needed, you should not set a batch size at all and just directly query all documents via `getAll()`.

 RxDB uses batched cursors in the [IndexedDB RxStorage](./rx-storage-indexeddb.md).